Reimagining Porsche’s

 Methods:

-Across ten weeks we pulled evidence from every angle—market, drivers, screens, and data—so every later design choice stood on solid ground.
+Across ten weeks I directed evidence gathering from every angle—market, drivers, screens, and data—so every later design choice I made stood on solid ground.

 The evidence is now on the table: where drivers struggle, what they crave, and which gaps Porsche must close to out-pace its rivals.
 Armed with that playbook, we moved into design—rebuilding the information architecture, sketching and testing wireframes, and iterating until real users could complete key tasks faster, safer, and with that unmistakable Porsche thrill.